-I apologize for my OC.
-I despise OCs with a passion, especially ones that I created.
-Because any character of mine is never given a name just because, I will tell you that the name Joanne is a character from Rent.
-I was performing in it at the time when I first started writing this story.
+AN: Because any character of mine is never given a name just because, I will tell you that the name Joanne is stolen from a character in Rent.
+No relation to the character, I'm just uncreative with names.
+Skaff was the name of my high school Vice Principal.

-Mr. Skaff could just make out the indisputable sound of Joanne's fast-paced stride coming closer.
-A moment later, his office door swung open.
+Mr. Skaff could just make out the indisputable sound of a fast-paced steps approaching his office.
+A moment later, his door swung open.

-"He's a top-security sociopath, Joanne, of course he doesn't like you,"Mr. Skaff answered dryly, haphazardly shoving the folder in his desk and pulling out another one, "I've got a new case for you."
+"He's a top-security sociopath, Joanne, of course he doesn't like you,"the older man answered dryly, taking the folder she gave him, shoving it in his desk and pulling out another one, "I've got a new case for you that I need you to start right away."

-"Because I don't have enough already,"she said, rolling her eyes, "How bad?"
+"Because I don't have enough already,"she said, rolling her eyes, "How bad is it?"

 "What's his history?"

-"No history,"he repeated with a bemused shrug, "No medical records, no birth certificate - we can't even find a social security number.
-All we have is a name - Edward or Edmund or something like that.
-It's written somewhere in his file."
+"No, I mean no history at all,"he said with a frown, "No medical records, no birth certificate - we can't even find a social security number.
+All we have is a name, and I don't even know if that's real."

-"Is he at least being restrained?"Joanne asked, looking desperate, "How do I even work with him if I don't know what I'm up against?"
+"Is he restrained?"Joanne asked, looking uneasy, "How do I even work with him if I don't know what I'm up against?"

 "He is for now.
 Can't say if he needs it, though.
 You'll have to let me know what level of security you think he needs.
 So far he's just been sitting there.
 Doesn't talk or do anything.
 He doesn't even sleep. "

 "That's encouraging,"she muttered sarcastically.
-That's just what she needed - a sleep-deprived criminal.
+That's just what she needed - a sleep-deprived serial-killer.

 "You'll be fine.
 He's just a kid."